 Anything from product names to logos should all be trademarked under you, and monitoring them will ensure that future infringement matters are prevented.
 To assist in your efforts to protect your trademarks, it is recommended that you work with attorneys that offer monitoring services.
 This will allow you to stay on top of new marks and quickly address new infringement cases quickly and effectively, ensuring your business is not confused with any other brand that can potentially hurt your revenue.

 Patent Lawyers have highly experienced patent and trademark attorneys offering legal services for copyright, trademark, and patent laws.
-If you are looking for a trademark attorney in Houston or Dallas-Fort Worth, Texas to address an ongoing trademark infringement case, work with us today!
+If you are looking for a trademark attorney in Houston, Texas to address an ongoing trademark infringement case, work with us today!